Shagshag/prestashop-documentation/ReferrerCore.md

 * Visibility: **public**
-* This property is defined in classes\Referrer.php line 37
+* This property is defined in [classes/Referrer.php line 37](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Referrer.php#37)

 ### $http_referer_like_not